meilisearch/documentation/learn/getting_started/chapter_1_filtering_and_sorting.md

   }
   ```

 You can also use geosearch to sort results based on their distance from a specific location.
-Let's say you want to view meteors based on how close they were to the Taj Mahal:
+For example, the following code sample would display meteors in order of how close they were to the Taj Mahal:

 <CodeSamples id= "getting_started_geoPoint_md" />